 There are several ways to connect a remote repository to your local computer.
 Here we will see how to do so from within RStudio.
 RStudio provides a nice interface for using Git for version control via “Projects”.
 Note that these are different than the GitHub Projects we learned about here.

-Task: Tab to the next box, Project directory
+Tab to the next box, Project directory name,

-name, which should auto-fill with the repo name
+which should auto-fill with the repo name testing

 .